Shanghai maglev train: Operating costs

 It cost $39.759 million per kilometer to build (10 billion yuan (1.2 billion US dollars) for the line).
 The line's balance of payments has been in huge deficit since its opening.

 In its initial years of operation, the Shanghai Maglev Transportation Development Co.
 Ltd, the company that runs the line, had more than one billion RMB in losses.
 Nevertheless, the line's lack of profitability derives from its construction to envision the future of China's rail infrastructure, such as converting its entire high-speed rail network into maglev, rather than a viable market solution to garner a profit from travelers.

 A 2007 statement by Transrapid USA said with 4 million passengers in 2006 the system was able to cover its operating costs.
 The ratio of costs were given as: 64%-energy, 19%-maintenance, and 17%-operations/support services; no overall amount of expenditures was given.
 The high proportion of energy costs was attributed to the short trip time and high operating speed.

 According to Chinese media's report, however, due to the huge costs of operating and the lack of the passenger flow, Shanghai Maglev Transportation Company would lose 500 million to 700 million RMB every year.

 Incidents

-On August 11, 2006 at 14:40, a Maglev train compartment caught fire after leaving Pudong International Airport.
+On August 11, 2006, at 14:40, a Maglev train compartment caught fire after leaving Pudong International Airport.
 There were no injuries or fatalities aboard.
 Electrical problems caused the fire according to investigation reports.

 On 14 February 2016, the Shanghai maglev line had an equipment failure that affected operation for more than 1 hour.
 Due to the use of single-line operation during this time, the train interval was extended.

-Shanghai maglev museum
+Speed reductions

+At launch the Shanghai Maglev had a cruising speed of 431 km/h, this was later reduced to 300 km/h during most of the day, before being reduced to 300 km/h at all times.